linmic/css/README.md

 ### Prevent `:global` in most cases

-The whole idea of CSS Module is to prevent global scope and enforced explicit dependencies.
+The whole idea of CSS Module is to prevent global scope and enforce explicit dependencies.
 You should only use it on third party library's stylesheet and some legacy-handling styles.

 ### LocalIndentName